KillerzScrubbie/fragile/README.md

 - Add some transitions between scenes
 - Add more particle effects for when the player die
 - Add time-based hazards like flood.
-- *NEW => Create more levels for each abilities*
+- *WIP => Create more levels for each abilities*
 - *NEW => Create a tutorial*

 # Dev Logs

+Log #5
+- Created level 2 will increase the player skills to use dash ability
+- Added a new zoom-out button to see the surroundings
+- Created a basic scene linking
+- Added more sound effects
+- Tested a build on Android, so far 1 device tested with no performance issues

 Log #4 - 15/4/2021
-- Tidied up the main menu page and all the panels
+- Tidied up the main menu page and all the panels to be mobile-friendly
+- Added custom font
 - Implemented dashing with animations
 - Created Level 1 which requires only a normal jump to complete
 - Created a progression system where player needs to obtain abilities before using them **=> Not fully implemented yet**